dalehenrich/superDoit/README.md

 `superDoit` is a scripting framework for writing shell scripts in [GemStone Smalltalk](https://gemtalksystems.com/products/gs64/) using [GemStone Topaz][topaz manual]

 ### Current best practices
-Current best practices for writing a [topaz solo bash scripts to report the sum total size of tranlog files in the given directory][topaz solo bash scripts] involves creating 3 separate files:
+Current best practices for writing a [topaz solo bash scripts to report the sum total size of tranlog files in the given directory][topaz solo bash scripts] involves creating 3 separate files (see [Scripting with topaz solo using sh-bang][topaz scripting with sh-bang] for resons why 3 files are needed to handl comman line arguments):
 1. a bash script driver script named [gettranlogspace][gettranlogspace]:
    ```
    #!/bin/bash